janetiqal/E-Commerce-BackEnd/README.md

 SO THAT my company can compete with other e-commerce companies
 ```
 ## Features
   Connects to a MYSQL database with Sequelize, database syncs when server is turned on.
-RESTful APIs with CRUD operations for three routes--Product ,Tag  and Category.
+RESTful APIs with CRUD operations for three routes--Product, Tag and Category.
 Data is returned in formatted JSON.

+## Technologies
+- Express.js
+- Sequelize
+- Insomnia was used to test routes
+- MYSQL db

 ## Demo
   [Demo Video](https://drive.google.com/file/d/159qgTo5idf37QCPdawoTFo2DA643cfsn/view?usp=sharing) </br>
   [Demo Video Part Two](https://drive.google.com/file/d/1H_KQ0XdqAT6QMpRwfq9A3DYde8DDK-K8/view?usp=sharing)